pepper-jk/homebrew_5e/mounts.md

 ## Camel Mount
 - based on **camel** stats
-- **Temporary Hit Points** gains temporary hit points equal to 4 times the rider’s character level or challenge rating
+- **Temporary Hit Points** 4 times the rider’s character level or challenge rating
 - **Mounted.** During a long rest, the camel can designate one creature that rode it within the last 10 days as its rider.
 The camel gains a number of temporary hit points based on the rider’s level or challenge rating after completing the long rest.
 The camel uses its rider’s proficiency bonus in place of its own proficiency bonus for AC, ability checks, attack rolls, saving throws, and the DC made to save against certain action effects.
 ### Actions
 - **Bite.** Melee Weapon Attack: +3 + PB to hit, reach 5 ft., one target.
 Hit: 9 (2d4 + 3) bludgeoning damage.
 If the target is a Medium or smaller creature, the camel tries to grab onto the targets equipment and the target must succeed on a DC 9 + PB Dexterity saving throw or suffer a -2 penalty to AC until it uses have its movement action to fix his armor.